runningcode/fladle/docs/configuration.md

 This is a string representing the path to the app's instrumentaiton apk.
 Supports wildcard characters.
 Optional, prefer to set [variant](/configuration#variant).
+InstrumenationApk should not be set when using [roboScript](/configuration#roboscript).

 === "Groovy"
     ``` groovy